KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Autocomplete.md

 }
 ```

-To use this provider instead of the standard one, just set the input controller's ``KeyboardInputViewController/autocompleteProvider`` like this:
+To use this provider instead of the standard one, just bind it to the ``KeyboardInputViewController/autocompleteProvider``, like this:

 ```swift
 class MyKeyboardViewController: KeyboardInputViewController {